gm1ke/SQL_Projects/Project1/Project1_Readme.md

 # Club Member Information
 ## An SQL Data Cleaning Project
-### by jaime.m.shaker@gmail.com

-For this project, you play a role as a Data Analyst the must clean and restructure a dirty dataset.

-A survey was done of current club members and we would like to restructure the data to a more organized and usable form.

-In this project, we will

 1. Check for duplicate entries and remove them.
 2. Remove extra spaces and/or other invalid characters.